NinaCarlino/blog/source/blog/2015/volt-first-impressions.markdown

 featured_image: volt.png
 ---

-The Ruby community has seen a recent surge in interest for the [Volt web framework](http://voltframework.com/).
+The Ruby community has seen a surge in interest for the [Volt web framework](http://voltframework.com/).
 I gave it a spin this month and was surprised with the results, particularly for its focus on developer productivity.

 The Volt framework is a relative newcomer to the Ruby ecosystem and it embodies the same ethos as Rails- fast development work flows that don't compromise productivity.
 It also provides support for real-time application development out of the box.

-Realtime application development isn't Volt's only specialty, either.
+Realtime application development isn't Volt's only specialty, however.
 Volt allows development of traditional HTTP APIs out of the box, complete with a permissions and validation scheme.

 ## The Opal Compiler: Ruby Everywhere